malarzm/collections/README.md

 ## ObjectSet

-Collection that ensures it contains only one instance of a given object at a time thus providing very efficient `contains` calls.
+Collection that ensures it contains only one instance of a given object at a time thus providing very efficient `contains` implementation.
 Add/set calls are NOP in case of object being already in the collection.

 It's ready to use right away.